mskDev0092/Basic-Linux-Admin-Commands/README.md

-> Install Specific Kernal in Arch Linux using the command below:
+# Install Specific Kernal in Arch Linux using the command below

 ```properties
 pacman -Sy linux linux-headers
 ```